kevi8991/kevi8991.github.io/_posts/blog/2017-11-23-commencing-content-concerns.md

 I will keep this post updated as my train of thought continues to chug along into the night.

 _Fri 2017-11-24 13:01_
-I think I'll probably condense the Music section into the main section of the blog, and instead have a dedicated Theatre or Audio Engineering section.
+I think I'll probably condense the Music section into the main section of the blog, and instead have a dedicated Theatre section or something.
 While the piano eats up an inordinate amount of time and energy in my life, I don't actually have that much to say about music in general.
 Hopefully semi-regular blogging will change that, but for now I think it would be more useful to have a discrete section of the blog for informative discussion regarding the ins and outs of theatrical production.

+_Sat 2017-12-16 01:08_
+Changed the Music section to the Audio section!
+I've also written an actual post that isn't just some meta rambling about blogging--you can find it [here](/audio/theatrical-micing-a-prelude.html) or in the related posts blurb below.